-When sailing in windy conditions, stay on the centre hull only

-- Always only manoeuvre the boat with the engine in harbour areas no sails up. - Handle the boat consistent with the current and wind. - Protect the boat with suitably-sized fenders. - Always keep the ropes unfold and home. - Handle the boat at slow speed in harbour 2 to 4 knots. - Beware it can be difficult to stop the boat downwind especially when the boat is folded, where the propeller is higher and closer to the water surface.
+- Wear your life jacket! - Th heavy weather conditions, always wear the safety harness on deck. - Make sure to have functional life jackets for the entire crew. - When sailing in windy conditions, stay on the main hull only. - Always have minimum 4 mooring lines in adequate dimensions (min.
+12 mm x 12 m), which are suitable for the environment onboard. - Always manoeuvre the boat with the engine in harbour areas no sails up. - Thandle the boat consistently with the current and wind. - Protect the boat with suitably sized fenders. - TAlways keep the ropes unfold and home. - Thandle the boat at slow speed in harbour 2-4 knots. - It can be difficult to stop the boat downwind, especially when the boat is folded, where the propeller is closer to the water surface.